Today's Articles

 Henry Lewis was born on this date in 1932.
 He was a Black double-bass player and orchestra conductor.

-Lewis was born in Los Angeles, and from the age of five, he began studying piano.
-He later learned to play the clarinet as well as several string instruments.
-At 16, he joined the Los Angeles Philharmonic, becoming the first black instrumentalist in a major orchestra.
+Lewis was born in Los Angeles.
+At the age of five, he began studying piano.
+He later learned to play the clarinet and several string instruments.
+At 16, he joined the Los Angeles Philharmonic, becoming the first Black instrumentalist in a major orchestra.
 After six years as a double bassist with the Los Angeles Philharmonic Orchestra, he played with and conducted the Seventh Army Symphony while serving in the United States Armed Forces (1955-1956).

 To Become a Conductor